waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE TOOL MAINTENANCE (Addendum):** Do not defer tool fixes.
 If a tool breaks in a specific context (like a battle menu), I must stay in that context and fix it immediately, even if it means taking damage or losing a turn.
 The context is critical for debugging and is lost once I leave.
 - **Non-Battling NPCs:** Not all moving NPCs are trainers.
 If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
 Do not get stuck in an interaction loop; update markers and move on.
 - **Trust the Pathfinder:** When the `find_path` tool reports 'No path found,' the path is genuinely blocked.
 My own visual assessment can be flawed.
 I must trust the tool's analysis of the map data and immediately pivot my strategy instead of questioning the tool.
+- **`select_move` Workflow:** The tool's logic for calculating button presses is correct, but the `autopress_buttons` feature is unreliable due to game engine timing.
+The correct and verified workflow is: 1.
+Call the tool with `autopress_buttons: false`.
+2. Manually input the button presses returned by the tool.
+3. Press 'A' in the next turn to execute the move.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.